Bashpoet/Weather-Quill/README.md

 1. Select report type (current, historical, forecast, comparison)
 2. Enter locations and parameters
 3. Choose narrative style
+4. Select LLM provider and model
-4. Generate reports that can be:
+5. Generate reports that can be:
    - Viewed in the browser
    - Downloaded as text files
    - Converted to audio

 ## 🎭 Sample Outputs

-### Dramatic Style
+### Dramatic Style (OpenAI)

 ```
 ACT I: THE MORNING UNVEILED